SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/dedicated_clustered_storage/Installing_Elasticsearch_on_separate_Linux_machine.md

      ![Elasticsearch example2](~/user-guide/images/Elasticsearch_example2.png)

-1. Configure the Elasticsearch cluster database in System Center.
+1. If your system uses a dedicated clustered storage setup, configure the Elasticsearch cluster database in System Center.
 See [Configuring Elasticsearch in System Center](xref:Configuring_DataMiner_Indexing).

+   If your system uses storage per DMA, you will need to [manually connect your DMA to the Elasticsearch database](xref:Manually_Connecting_DMA_to_Elasticsearch_Cluster)